smail1111/Agent/README.md

 2. Use your own API key

-Create api_key.env and set GEMINI_API_KEY to your own API key.
+Create `api_key.env` and set `GEMINI_API_KEY` to your own API key.

-3. Run main.py
+3. Run `main.py`

 `python3 main.py "Your request"`

-- Add `--verbose` toggle to recieve more information about token usage.
+- Add `--verbose` toggle to receive more information about token usage.

 ## Notes

 * Your own API key is required for the agent to work.

-* For safety precautions, the agent can only access files within the calculator directory.
+* For safety precautions, the agent can only access files within the `calculator` directory.

 * This should not be used as an actual AI coding agent for serious projects, as it does not have any safety guards that actual coding agents have.